ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <li> A few outliers with very large mass and radii.</li>
 </ul>

-This has given us a fairly good sense of the ensemble based on what we've grabbed.
-The exploration could be endless but I'll shift to machine learning.
+This has given us a fairly good sense of the ensemble based on what I've grabbed.
+The exploration could be endless of course, but I'll now shift to the machine learning portion.